 Versioning

 Each serde envelope carries a 1-byte version and a 1-byte compat_version.
 The gateway accepts envelopes whose compat_version ≤ server_current_version.
-Adding fields is backwards-compatible; removing or reordering them is not — do that with a new method id, not a version bump.
+To add fields is backwards-compatible.
+To remove or reorder fields is not.
+For those changes, use a new method id, not a version bump.